andreadev-it/stacking-contexts-inspector/README.md

 In the first section, you can see why this DOM element is creating a new stacking context.
 There might be multiple reasons for this, and all of them will be shown as an unordered list in this section.

 In the second section, you can find a list of all the stacking contexts that are children of the selected context.
 They'll be ordered from the one which is visible on top (higher z-index) to the one that will show behind everything else (lower z-index).
 It will also show all the elements that have no z-index applied, but have a position of "relative" or "absolute", since this values will slightly alter the order the elements are printed (might be changed in the future).
-If you right click on one of these stacking contexts, you will have the same options for the contexts shown in the tree view: you can inspect the related DOM element or scroll the viewport to show it.
+When you hover over the contexts in this view, two buttons will appear on the right (the same as in the tree view).
+They allow you to inspect the related DOM element or scroll the viewport to show it.

 ## The Stacking Contexts sidebar in the Elements panel
 When you install this extension, a new sidebar will be added to the right of the elements panel, where you can also find the "Styles", "Computed", "Layout" and other sidebars.
 It might not be immediatly visible, in that case you can make the sidebar larger to show all options, or click on the "»" button in the top-right to show all the hidden sidebars names.